Jerry Brown (gridiron football): Hamilton Tiger-Cats

-San Antonio Talons (AFL)
+San Antonio Talons

 Brown signed with the San Antonio Talons of the AFL on November 11, 2011.
 He played in 11 games recording 34 tackles (5 for loss), two fumble recoveries and one blocked kick.

-Indianapolis Colts (NFL)
+Indianapolis Colts

 He worked out for the Houston Texans, New York Jets and the Philadelphia Eagles, before being signed as a free agent by the Indianapolis Colts on May 23, 2012 to play linebacker.
 He was one of the last cuts in preseason before making the team's practice squad.
 He appeared in one regular season game against the New York Jets, before being waived and signed once again to the practice squad.
 He was cut from the team on October 20, 2012.

-Dallas Cowboys (NFL)
+Dallas Cowboys

-On October 24, 2012, the Dallas Cowboys signed him to their practice squad, where he was making progress by being named scout team player of the week and receiving consideration for a move to the active roster, until losing his life in a car accident.
+On October 24, 2012, the Dallas Cowboys signed him to their practice squad, where he was making progress by being named scout team player of the week and was receiving consideration for a move to the active roster at the time of his death.

 Death

-In the early morning of December 8, 2012, Brown was a passenger in a car driven by fellow Cowboys and Illinois teammate Josh Brent.
+In the early morning of December 8, 2012, Brown was a passenger in a car driven by his Cowboys and Illinois teammate Josh Brent.
 About 2:21 am, Brent drove the car at high speed into an outside curb on Texas State Highway 114 outside Dallas, causing the vehicle to flip at least once and then come to rest in the middle of a service road.
 The car caught fire, which was extinguished.
 Brown was unresponsive at the scene and later pronounced dead.
 Brent was charged with driving under the influence and intoxication manslaughter.
 Police said that Brent attempted to pull Brown out of the car.

 The crash occurred one day before playing against the Cincinnati Bengals, which was a game with playoff implications for both sides and that the Bengals were heavily favored to win.
 Head coach Jason Garrett told the team of the incident before flying to Cincinnati.
 That Saturday, the players held emotional meetings and hung the jerseys of Brent and Brown in their locker room.